auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 A large part of this demonstration is to show what properties can arise from simple operations.
 I didn't expect to see so many incredible patterns.
 Consider the universe we inhabit.
 What are the basic rules that govern this universe?
 [Here's a list of fundamental physics formulas.](https://en.wikiversity.org/wiki/Fundamental_Physics/Formulas)

 Instead of a few basic rules, humans have discovered many laws governing the transfer of energy, heat, motion, etc. We could hardly predict what would come about from three simple rules, so what can we expect from hundreds of laws interacting?
-Our ideas of cells were extremely simple, alive or dead.
+Our ideas of cells were extremely simple, alive or dead, yet the biology of our lives are extremely complex.
 Physics gives rise to all the elements on the periodic table with their interactions.

 ---